samjulien/blog/_posts/2016-12-02-modern-authentication-for-your-clients-made-easy.markdown

 ### Passwordless Authentication

 [Passwordless authentication](https://auth0.com/passwordless) allows your users to log in without having to enter or remember a password.
 Instead, when the user wants to log in, they provide their email address or phone number and receive a one time passcode that they use to authenticate instead.
-Auth0 provides various options for passwordless authentication including [TouchID](https://auth0.com/docs/libraries/lock-ios/touchid-authentication).
+Auth0 provides various options for passwordless authentication including SMS and Email.

 ## Auth0 Partners Program